OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

       }
     }
     // Ready to display meters in menu.
 Note you display the identifier and not the id.
-    Add each compatibleUnit C add name C.name to group menu in alphabetically sorted order in regular font for case 1 Add each incompatibleUnit I add name I.identifier to group menu in alphabetically sorted order as grayed out and not selectable for case 2
+    For each compatibleUnit C add name C.name to group menu in alphabetically sorted order in regular font for case 1 For each incompatibleUnit I add name I.identifier to group menu in alphabetically sorted order as grayed out and not selectable for case 2

 ### meter-viewing-page

 If an admin is viewing the page then the new items in the [database schema](#database-changes-for-units) for meters should be displayed where the ids are converted to identifier for the units.
 These values are editable and are displayed with a dropdown menu where it is set to the current value when loading this page.
-The values listed in the unit_id are any unit in the unit table with type_of_unit = unit (not meter or suffix).
+The values listed in the unit_id menu are any unit in the unit table with type_of_unit = unit (not meter or suffix).
 The values for the [default_graphic_unit](#default_graphic_unit) are the list of all units compatible with the current unit_id unit.
 This can be found by:

     Set allowedDefaultGraphicUnit = unitsCompatibleWithUnit(unit_id)